A More Light Congregation

 RESPONSE: Thanks be to God.

-Gracious God, we know that every good thing is a gift from you - the food we eat, the things we have, the time we spend, our whole lives.
-We give our lives back to you as a way of saying thank you - sharing money with those who are in need, giving food to those who are hungry, and spending our time to help others.
+Almighty God, giver of every good and perfect gift, teach us to give to you all that we have and all that we are, that we may praise you not with our words only, but with our whole lives.
 We ask you to bless all of the gifts that we give, and bless what we keep, and fill us with joy as we discover ways to use our resources for your work in our world.
-Amen.
+Amen

 Prayers of the People